marcocapano/StaticTableView/README.md

 ## Installation
 Just drag the StaticTableView.swift, Section.swift and StaticCell.swift files into your project.

-## Things you can do now
-- Creating multiple sections with a header and a footer.
-- Creating multiple cell for each section.
-- Configure your cells with the `configure` method.
-- Use already made cell styles.
-- React to cell selection.

-## Future plans:
-- Add more SelectionHandler cases for common use cases.
-- Adding more convenience initializers for common types of cells.
-- Add StaticCell subclasses to make more complex cells.
-- Support a custom UIView as a section header/footer.

 # Creating cells
 You can create cells with **7 different styles**: